mawenbao/gofeed/README.md

 **NOT FINISHED YET**

-gofeed parses a web page into full-text feed.
+gofeed parses some web pages into full-text feed.
+This simple program is written when I start to learn golang.
+So it should be buggy and may not be able to use currently.

 ## LICENSE